emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 * **HDF5** (Hierarchical Data Format) is an open-source binary file format designed to store large amount of data (and their associated metadata) by providing a hierarchical structure that could be compared to how a hard drive is organized with directories and files.
+It is maintained by the non-profit HDF Group, a spin off of the National Center for Supercomputing Applications (NCSA)

 * **NetCDF** (Network Common Data Form) is an open-source binary file format designed to store large datasets in array-oriented scientific data as typically used in geosciences.
+It is maintained by Unidata, a non-profit member of the University Corporation for Atmospheric Research (UCAR) which is funded by the National Science Foundation.

 ## Programming and algorithms {-}

 * Web **APIs** (Application Programming Interface) provide ways to query programmatically databases through the internet.
 They notably allow users to retrieve and work with a small slice of a large dataset.

+* **HDFS** (Hadoop Distributed File System) is a Java based file system where data is stored in small chunks across multiple redundant nodes.

 * **MapReduce** is a style of programming designed to work with large datasets in parallel computing environments.
 Such programs are composed of a Map procedure